fine-seat/hm-typst-template/lib.typ

 ) = {
   if gender != none and gender not in ("m", "w", "d") {
     panic("Gender must be one of: 'm', 'w', 'd', or none") }
+  if supervisor-gender != none and gender not in ("m", "w", "d") {
+    panic("Supervisor's gender must be one of: 'm', 'w', 'd', or none") }

   import "src/utils.typ": *